OPM/IFEM/README.md

 ## Introduction
 IFEM is an object-oriented toolbox for implementing isogeometric finite element solvers for linear and nonlinear partial differential equations.
-The toolbox was developed through the ICADA project at SINTEF Digital.
+The main toolbox together with structural mechanics applications was developed through the ICADA project at SINTEF Digital in collaboration with NTNU.
+The important extension to fluid mechanics and coupled problems was done during the NOWITECH and FSI-WT project.
 The purpose of this code is to serve as a common base for isogeometric PDE-simulators, using splines and NURBS as basis functions in the finite element formulations.
 The toolbox contains methods for doing linear and non-linear, stationary and dynamic time-domain analyses, as well as eigenvalue analyses.
+IFEM is parallelized using the Petsc library and enables adaptive refinement using LR B-splines based on residual or recovery methods for a posteriori error estimation.

 ## Module overview